-Court orders issued pursuant to FISA direct communications providers to respond to government requests for content and non-content data related to national security investigations, such as international terrorism or espionage.
+Court orders issued pursuant to FISA may direct us to respond to government requests for content and non-content data related to national security investigations, such as international terrorism or espionage.

-Consistent with the guidance of the Department of Justice, our report includes the range of customer accounts potentially impacted by these National Security Demands.
+Consistent with guidance from January 2014, our report includes the range of customer accounts potentially impacted by these National Security Demands.

 Sep 30, 2014 |

 Roadtrip Nation Kicks Off 2014 Educational Fall “Roadie” Tour with AT&T AspireLearn more

 Youth Speaks Announces American Graduate Raise Up WinnersLearn more